USS Moale: Namesake

 Edward Moale Jr. was born on 10 September 1866 at Little Rock, Arkansas.
-He appointed a naval cadet in 1882 and commissioned an ensign, 1 July 1889.
+He was appointed a naval cadet in 1882 and commissioned an ensign, 1 July 1889.
 As an officer on board gunboat USS Helena in 1898, he took part in operations against Spanish land and naval forces at Santiago de Cuba, including the naval battle of 3 July.
 Helena subsequently sailed east, around the Cape of Good Hope, and across the Indian Ocean to the Philippines.
 There, Lieutenant Moale participated in operations, off northern Luzon, to assist the U.S. Army during the Philippine–American War, 1890–1900.
 Lt.
 Moale later served on the USS Scindia, USS San Francisco, USS Chicago and USS Brooklyn.
 He died 23 October 1903, at Baltimore, Maryland, from illness contracted during land operations in the Cagayan Valley (Philippines) swamps in 1899.

 Construction and commissioning

-Moale was laid down 5 August 1943 by the Federal Shipbuilding and Dry Dock Company, Kearny, N.J.; launched 16 January 1944; sponsored by Mrs. Edward S. Moale, daughter-in-law of Lieutenant Moale, Jr.; and commissioned in the Brooklyn Navy Yard 28 February 1944.
+Moale was laid down 5 August 1943 by the Federal Shipbuilding and Dry Dock Company, Kearny, N.J.; launched 16 January 1944; sponsored by Mrs. Edward S. Moale, daughter-in-law of Lieutenant Moale Jr.; and commissioned in the Brooklyn Navy Yard 28 February 1944.